-After a close altercation with one of the deranged hosts, the party stopped in a relatively untouched room for a rest, and Jack contacted the bridge to check on the midshipman.
+After an altercation with one of the deranged hosts, the party stopped in a relatively untouched room for a rest, and Jack contacted the bridge to check on the midshipman.
 The Doctor moved to his side, and they began assessing the situation.

 Rose leaned against a table, picking at the tatters of her sleeve, watching Jack and the Doctor, wondering what she should be doing.

 Astrid joined her, sighing.
 "Are you hungry, miss?
 One of the buffet's survived the collision," she pointed across the room to a long table laden with food that the others were helping themselves to.

 Rose shook her head, smiling.
 "No, thanks."

 Astrid paused a moment, then laughed at herself.
 "Sorry.
 Must be the waitress in me.
 Here we are," she surveyed the room, "in mortal peril, and I'm still offering food," she shook her head.
 "Some great help I turned out to be."